 Have you ever noticed that after a dental cleaning your teeth look sparkly and white, but over time they appear more dull and yellow?
 That yellowish color comes from plaque, a filmy substance made out of bacteria.
 Plaque accumulates on your teeth both above and below your gum line.
 You may find it unsightly, but what’s more, it can damage your teeth and gums if it’s not removed.

-Best ways to remove plaque
+The best ways to remove plaque

 The easiest way to remove plaque is to brush your teeth at least twice per day.
 You should use a soft toothbrush that you replace at least every three to four months, when the bristles begin to fray.
 You could also consider using an electric toothbrush, which can be more effective at removing plaque than a traditional toothbrush.

 Floss before you brush to loosen any bits of food so you can brush them away.
 To floss your teeth:

 - Take about 18 inches of floss, wrapping one end around each of your middle fingers.

 - Hold the floss taut between your thumbs and forefingers, then gently push the floss between two teeth.

 - Move the floss into a “C” shape on the side of one tooth.

 - Rub the floss up and down gently, continuing to press it against your tooth.
 Be careful not to jerk or snap the floss.

 - Repeat this process for all of your teeth, taking care to floss behind your back teeth as well.